2014 Senior Open Championship

 The 2014 Senior Open Championship was a senior major golf championship and the 28th Senior Open Championship, held 24–27 July at Royal Porthcawl Golf Club in Porthcawl, Wales.
 It was the first Senior Open Championship played at the course and the 12th Senior Open Championship played as a senior major championship.

 World Golf Hall of Fame member Bernhard Langer led wire-to-wire and broke the tournament scoring record, finishing at 18-under-par.
 The 2014 event was Langer's second Senior Open Championship title and his fourth senior major championship victory.

 Venue

 The 2014 event was the first Senior Open Championship played at Royal Porthcawl.
 Royal Porthcawl hosted the Senior Open Championship for a second time in 2017.

 Course layout

 Field

-The field consisted of 144 competitors: 135 professionals and 9 amateurs.
+The field of 144 competitors included 135 professionals and 9 amateurs.
 An 18-hole stroke play qualifying round was held on Monday, 21 July for players who were not already exempt.